FCP-INDI/fcp-indi.github.io/README.md

 # fcp-indi.github.com

-Github Pages Repo for FCP-INDI
+GitHub Pages repo for FCP-INDI

 ## Editing

-Please, always change `source` branch. `master` branch will be overriden by the CI.
+See [CONTRIBUTING](./CONTRIBUTING.md) for editing and contributing guidelines.